 - Original ignition or not

-Finally, in case your Buick ignition cylinder was changed before (usually with older cars), that probably means that the code for the key may not be useful and the key will have to be either cut manually by a locksmith or to change the ignition again which in this case the dealer can’t be of help.
+If your Buick ignition cylinder has been changed in the past (quite often the case with older cars), this probably means that the code for the key may no longer be valid, so you will either have to get a new key cut manually by a locksmith or change the ignition once again so the dealer can’t be of help.

-Q: How can I know if my 2014 Buick Envision key had a chip in it?
-In case my key has a chip in it, does it mean it has to be programmed to start the car?
+Q: How can I know if my Buick key had a chip in it?
+I understand that some keys need to be programmed in order to start the car?

-Hence, in case you lost your Buick key and the key had a chip in it, it will have to be programmed on site in order to start the car.
+Hence, if you’ve lost your Buick key and it had a chip in it, the key will have to be programmed/ coded on-site in order to start the car.

-Fob car key – Fob chip car key: Usually looks like some sort of remote.
-This fob car key has a chip and therefore will need to be programmed.
+Remote car key – Buick fob “push to start” intelligent car key: It typically looks like some sort of remote.
+This fob car key has a chip and therefore will need to be coded.

-Below, Buick car key that has a transponder chip in it and therefore NEEDS to be programmed: The chip is located at the top of the black cover.
+The next image is of a Buick key that has a transponder chip in it and therefore NEEDS to be coded.
+The chip is located inside the cover at the top.

 Q: Can I get a Buick key replacement by VIN?

-The VIN allows the dealer or an automotive locksmith the option to access the key code on file, i.e. to cut you a replacement key by code which makes the process very fast and east.
+The VIN gives dealers or automotive locksmiths the option of accessing the key code on file – i.e., to cut you a replacement key by code which makes the process very fast and easy.
 There are however two things to consider:

 - For vehicles older than 10 years: Buick dealers don’t keep a record for vehicles older than 10 years.
-Therefore, an automotive locksmith is your only option to get a replacement key.
+An automotive locksmith is therefore your only option to get a replacement key.

-- For vehicles equipped with transponder system and/or remote/intelligent key/fob key: Codes are available.
-However, programming is necessary and therefore you will have to either tow the car to the dealer or have an automotive locksmith come and program the key on site.
+- For vehicles equipped with a transponder system and/or a remote/intelligent key/fob key: Codes are available.
+However, as coding is required, you will have to either tow the car to the dealer, or have an automotive locksmith come and code the key on site.

 For more information click here